jakartaee/jakarta.ee/.github/ISSUE_TEMPLATE/compatibility.md

 To include your Compatible Software Product on the Jakarta EE official list of Compatible Software Products, please provide the following information:

-**A corporate email address to confirm that you are an authorized representative of the company whose product information you are submitting**
+**The URL to the Eclipse Foundation profile to confirm that you are an authorized representative of the company whose product information you are submitting**

 **A product name and version**

-**A product logo (optional)**
+**A product logo with a transparent background in SVG format (optional)**

 **The Participant, Enterprise or Strategic Member name supporting the Compatible Software Product**